Towards Verifying Nonlinear Integer Arithmetic: Notation and Preliminaries

 In the other direction, we obtain a regular refutation $R$ from the specified read-once branching program $B$.
 We will label each node $v$ with the maximal clause $C_v$ that is falsified by every assignment reaching $v$.
 These clauses form the regular resolution refutation.
 If $v$ is a leaf then $C_v$ is the conflicting clause from $\phi$ found by $B$.
 If $B$ branches from node $v$ on a variable $x$ to nodes $v_0,v_1$, then in $R$ we resolve the clauses $C_{v_0},C_{v_1}$ on $x$ to obtain $C_v$.
 Again, the number of clauses in the refutation $R$ is the same as the number of nodes in the branching program $B$.
 The fact that the resolution is regular follows immediately from the fact that the branching program is read-once; if the branching program is an OBDD then it is immediate that the resolution refutation is ordered. \end{proof}}

-In our proofs we write each clause as the assignment it forbids.
-For example we write the clause $\{x,\bar{y}\}$ as the assignment $\{x = 0, y=1\}$.
-We will build up branching programs for conflict clause search in $\phi$ in terms of three types of action, shown in Figures~\ref{fig:branch},~\ref{fig:propagate},~\ref{fig:merge}.
-At a node labeled by an assignment $\sigma \not\ni z$, we \emph{branch} on the variable $z$ by adding a child node with assignment $\sigma \cup \{z=0\}$, connected by a $0$-labeled edge, and another child node $\sigma \cup \{z=1\}$, connected by a $1$-labeled edge.
+In our proofs we represent each clause with the partial assignment it forbids.
+For example we write the clause $x \vee \bar{y}$ as the partial assignment $\{x = 0, y=1\}$.
+A branching program for conflict clause search in $\phi$ consists of three types of action, shown in Figures~\ref{fig:branch},~\ref{fig:propagate},~\ref{fig:merge}.
+At a node labeled by an assignment $\sigma \not\ni z$, we \emph{branch} on the variable $z$ by connecting a child node with assignment $\sigma \cup \{z=0\}$ using a $0$-labeled edge, and another child node $\sigma \cup \{z=1\}$, connected by a $1$-labeled edge.
 In the case that one of these children has an assignment conflicting with a clause $C \in \phi$, we say that we \emph{propagated} the assignment $\sigma$ to the other child's assignment.
-Lastly, for a set of leaf nodes with assignments $\sigma_0,\sigma_1,\ldots$ we can \emph{merge} their branches based on a common assignment $\sigma \subset \cap_i \sigma_i$ by replacing these nodes with a single node labeled by $\sigma$.
+Lastly, for a set of leaf nodes with assignments $\sigma_0,\sigma_1,\ldots$ we can \emph{merge} their branches based on a common assignment $\sigma \subseteq \cap_i \sigma_i$ by replacing these nodes with a single node labeled by $\sigma$.